-For fiscal year 2015, the School District participated in the Southwestern Ohio Educational Purchasing Council and Medical Insurance and Benefit Plan Trust, a public entity shared risk pool (Note 16).
-The School District pays monthly premiums to the Trust for employee medical insurance benefits.
+For fiscal year 2016, the School District participated in the Southwestern Ohio Educational Purchasing Council and Medical Insurance and Benefit Plan Trust, a public entity shared risk pool (Note 17).
+The School District pays monthly premiums to the Trust for employee medical, dental and vision insurance benefits.
 The Trust is responsible for the management and operations of the program.
 Upon withdrawal from the Trust, a participant is responsible for the payment of all Trust liabilities to its employees, dependents, and designated beneficiaries accruing as a result of withdrawal.
-The School District is self-insured for dental and vision care.